-The United States allow family members of US Citizens and lawful permanent residents to become permanent residents of the US and obtain a green card.
-If you are a spouse, minor child, or parent of a US citizen, visit the immediate relative page for the immediate relative family sponsorship.
+US Immigration laws allow family members of US Citizens and lawful permanent residents to become permanent residents of the US and obtain a green card.
+The categories under family preference that you can apply for which include:

-- First preference (F1 Visa) : unmarried sons and daughters, 21 years of age and older, of U.S. citizens;
+- First Preference (F1) – unmarried sons and daughters (21 years of age and older) of US citizens

-- Second preference (F2A Visa) : spouses and their children (unmarried and under 21 years of age) of lawful permanent residents;
+- Second preference (F2A) – spouses and children (unmarried and under 21 years of age) of lawful permanent residents

-- Second preference (F2B Visa) : unmarried sons and daughters, 21 years of age and older, of lawful permanent residents;
+- Second preference (F2B) – unmarried sons and daughters (21 years of age and older) of lawful permanent residents

-- Third preference (F3 Visa) : married sons and daughters of U.S. citizens; and
+- Third preference (F3) – married sons and daughters of U.S. citizens

-- Fourth preference (F4 Visa) : brothers and sisters of U.S. citizens (if the U.S. citizen is 21 years of age and older)
+- Fourth preference (F4) – brothers and sisters of U.S. citizens (if the U.S. citizen is 21 years of age and older)

 If you are currently in the United States, an immigrant visa is immediately available to you as a family preference immigrant, and you meet certain other requirements, you may file Form I-485, Application to Register Permanent Residence or Adjust Status to apply for a Green Card without leaving the country.
 If a visa is immediately available, you may file your Form I-485:

 - Together (“concurrently”) with Form I-130, Petition for Alien Relative filed on your behalf;

 - While the Form I-130 is pending; or

 - After the Form I-130 is approved (and remains valid).